SahilJain8/RAG-PIPELINE/readme.md

 - **Model Setup**: Two powerful models are utilized:
   - **Embedding Model**: `all-mpnet-base-v2` is used for encoding text into embeddings.
-  - **Generative Model**: The `lama` model is employed for language modeling and response generation within the RAG framework.
+  - **Generative Model**: `Gemma` model is employed for language modeling and response generation within the RAG framework.

 - **Query and Retrieval**: Users can input queries related to the content of the books.
 FAISS facilitates fast and efficient vector search to retrieve relevant text chunks from the dataset.